CARP’s Caring for Caregivers Campaign united Canadians in sending a message to the federal and provincial governments to do the right thing:

 Over 8 million Canadians provide unpaid care to family members and friends with health issues, including chronic conditions and disabilities.
 They save the Canadian healthcare system over $26 billion dollars a year.
 That’s a lot of caregiving!
 Caring for a loved one can be a rewarding experience, but it can also be personally challenging and draining physically, emotionally and financially.

-In its campaign, CARP and its supporters asked for specific measures to help millions of caregivers on the verge of burnout.
+CARP and its supporters asked for specific measures to help millions of caregivers on the verge of burnout.
 CARP successfully advocated to expand EI benefits for caregivers, which was announced in the 2017 Federal Budget earlier this year.
 We’re pleased to report that the expanded benefits will now take effect on December 3, 2017.

 WIN – Expanding Employment Insurance Benefits